 The Serving Library is housed at Exhibition Research Lab, School of Art & Design at Liverpool John Moores University, where we offer a public program of free events, including workshops, talks, performances, and screenings, often organized in collaboration with contributors.
 The Serving Library also operates as a satellite seminar room, conducting tailored classes for university-level art, design and writing students, both at our premises and elsewhere by invitation.

-The individual bulletins on our website, compiled twice yearly as a printed journal, comprise course materials produced on a semester-basis, while the growing archive of related objects housed at our Liverpool location serves as a first-hand resource for class discussions and other public events.
+The individual bulletins on our website, compiled every fall into a printed journal, comprise course materials produced on a semester-basis, while the growing archive of related objects housed at our Liverpool location serves as a first-hand resource for class discussions and other public events.

-Our curriculum unfolds in various ways, suited to different degrees of public engagement: our walk-in archive of framed artifacts, all of which have appeared in prior issues of our house journal or its predecessor Dot Dot Dot, is usually open Monday through Friday, 10am – 5pm (more details here) or otherwise by appointment; regularly scheduled public talks, screenings, and other events take place amidst this archive every three to four weeks, announced and archived here; and we conduct seminars and workshops for university-level students in collaboration with local, national, and international schools within the physical context of our collection.
+Our curriculum unfolds in various ways, suited to different degrees of public engagement: our walk-in archive of framed artifacts, all of which have appeared in prior issues of our house journal or its predecessor Dot Dot Dot, is usually open Monday – Friday 10am – 5pm, or otherwise by appointment; regularly scheduled public talks, screenings, and other events take place amidst this archive every three to four weeks, announced and archived here; and we conduct seminars and workshops for university-level students in collaboration with local, national, and international schools within the physical context of our collection.
 Please note that we are currently closed until the spring, when we will reopen with our public programme for Liverpool Biennial 2018.

 As liberal education suffers the effects of relentless corporatization and sterilization, The Serving Library is determined to offer a space for teaching in which the environment itself is conducive to thinking and doing.
 Such programs are arranged according to each visiting group’s specific interests and logistical considerations, from intensive week-long or multi-week courses and workshops for groups traveling from outside Liverpool, to single, day-long seminar meetings for groups who can more easily access The Serving Library from within the UK, to persistent, periodic attendance for local university groups.